- Home

 10. Pear and blackberry crumble

-If you don’t fancy whipping up your own pastry and want to make a quicker and easier autumn dessert – but one that’s equally delicious – why not try a crumble?
-Crumbles are fruity desserts with a topping made from a crispy, buttery crumble.
+If you’re looking for an autumn dessert with a quicker prep time than a pie, but that’s equally delicious, why not try a crumble?
+Crumbles are fruity desserts with a crispy, buttery topping.
 Just like pies, they’re perfect served with cream, ice cream, or a rich and creamy custard.

 If you’d like to make a low-fat vegan crumble, have a watch of the video below.